Neil Bush: Ignite! Learning

 In 1999, Bush co-founded Ignite!
 Learning, an educational software corporation.
 Bush has said he started Austin-based Ignite!
 Learning because of his learning difficulties in middle school and those of his son, Pierce.
 The software uses multiple intelligence methods to provide varying types of content to appeal to multiple learning styles.

 To fund Ignite!, Bush raised $23 million from US investors, including his parents, as well as businessmen from Taiwan, Japan, Kuwait, the British Virgin Islands and the United Arab Emirates, according to documents filed with the Securities and Exchange Commission.
 Documented investors included Kuwaiti company head Mohammed Al Saddah, and Chinese computer executive Winston Wong, as well as the late Russian billionaire expatriate Boris Berezovsky, and Berezovsky's partner Badri Patarkatsishvili.

 Bush's relationship with the late controversial oligarch Boris Berezovsky, a political enemy of Russian President Vladimir Putin who at the time of his death had been under indictment for fraud in Russia and an applicant for asylum in the United Kingdom, has been noted in the media.
 Berezovsky, who died in 2013, had been an investor in Bush's Ignite! program since at least 2003.
 Bush met with Berezovsky in Latvia.
 The meeting caused tension between that country and Russia due to Berezovsky's fugitive status.
-Bush was also seen in Berezovsky's box at Arsenal's Emirates Stadium for a football game in 2006, which prompted some stateside criticism.
+Bush was also seen in Berezovsky's box at Arsenal's Emirates Stadium for a football game in 2006.
 There had also been speculation in the English language Moscow Times that the relationship may cause tension in U.S.-Russian bilateral relations, "especially since Putin had taken pains to build a personal relationship with the U.S. president," George Bush.

 In 2002, Neil Bush commended his brother, George, for his efforts on education as president, but he questioned the emphasis on constant testing to keep federal aid coming to public schools: "I share the concerns of many that if our system is driven around assessments, pencil-and-paper tests that test a kid's ability to memorize stuff, I would say that reliance threatens to institutionalize bad teaching practices."

 As of October 2006, over 13 US school districts (out of over 14,000 school districts nationwide) have used federal funds made available through the No Child Left Behind Act of 2001 to buy Ignite's portable learning centers at $3,800 apiece.

 A December 2003 Style section article in The Washington Post reported that Bush's salary from Ignite! was $180,000 per year.